yumikim381/react-pdf-highlighter-extended/README.md

     - [Example](#example-3)
 - [Contribute](#contribute)

+## Documentation

+If you just want to use this library, you can find comprehensive docs for all aspects by visiting the [official documentation page](https://danielarnould.github.io/react-pdf-highlighter-extended/docs/).

+If you wish to contribute, most internal components are documented in code, though not to the same depth.

 ## Example

-For a live demo check https://danielarnould.github.io/react-pdf-highlighter-extended/.
+For a live demo check https://danielarnould.github.io/react-pdf-highlighter-extended/example-app/.

 To run the example app locally: